 Jue Zero-zero game

 This bet covers 2 numbers to the zero's right and the 4 numbers to the zero's left.
 If 26 lands in, you get a 36:1 payout, for any other landings you will get an 18:1 payout.

 This bet covers 8 numbers with 5 chips in a mix of straight-up bets and split bets: 17,34,6 and 1,20,14,31, (plus a red 9).

 Has anyone ever told you that we have the best online casino reviews?
 If you have, you will know that we will never tell you about a game without directing you to a site where you can play these casino games for free.
 The top-quality games and casinos are just a click away!

 To someone who’s never played this game, it may look like cosmic science.
-If you’re interested but haven’t figured out the rules quite yet, you can play French Roulette online for free.
-Tha’s a good way to get comfortable and become good at the game before making actual deposits.
+If you’re interested but haven’t figured out the rules quite yet, you can play French Roulette online for free on our website or you can try roulette games in online casinos with our free roulette spins without deposits.
+That’s a good way to get comfortable and become good at the game before making actual deposits.
 And trust us, it’s a game worth exploring.
 Once you get real good at it, you will have plenty of opportunities to win real money.

 Give it a try, bonne chance!